AnthonyTornetta/Cosmos/README.md

   - [x] Ability to have 50 small-sized ships loaded with minimal performance impact
 - [ ] Dynamic object loading
   - [ ] (**Client**)
-    - [ ] Unload objects that are too far away
+    - [x] Unload objects that are too far away
+    - [ ] Request entities that server sends if they don't have the entity for them
   - [ ] (**Server**)
-    - [ ] Unload objects that are too far from any player
+    - [x] Unload objects that are too far from any player
-    - [ ] Load objects that are close to a player & send that info to client
+    - [x] Load objects that are close to a player & send that info to client
     - [ ] Only send information about objects to clients that are close enough to have them loaded
 - [x] Display coordinates in top left (sector, local)